bbauska/Coursera-Bootstrap/readme.md

 You pretty much will follow the same structure for the remaining three pieces of content.

-Let\'s make the changes and then we\'ll come back and review the code.
+Let&apos;s make the changes and then we&apos;ll come back and review the code.

 Coming back to the code, you now see that for the remaining three, you notice that I am still using the card here with the card header here and